Written by: Rena Sweeney, Alchemy Events

 If your location does not allow animals, you might consider having your pets in your engagement photos, bridal portraits, or getting ready.
 You might also include your pet’s photo inside the ceremony program or display photos of them at the reception.

-Rena is the owner of Alchemy Events, LLC, a full-service event planning service in New Orleans.
-She has nearly 20 years of experience as an independent event coordinator, and brings energy, creativity, and dedication to every project she oversees.
+Rena Sweeney is the owner of Alchemy Events, LLC, a full-service event planning service in New Orleans.
+She has over 20 years of experience as an independent event coordinator, and brings energy, creativity, and dedication to every project she oversees.
 She also believes in giving back to the community through her work with local animal rescue groups, often spearheading fundraising events for local animal charities.